Marketing - B.S.

 - Develop branding and marketing strategies that are ethically sound and align with business objectives for local, national and global brands.

-The Marketing program in Providence offers 2 specializations (22.5 credits) that enhance and strengthen the qualifications of graduates interested in Digital Marketing and Analytics and Creative Advertising.
+The Marketing program in Providence offers two specializations (15 credits) that enhance and strengthen the qualifications of graduates interested in Digital Marketing and Analytics and Creative Advertising.
 These specializations are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.

 The Digital Marketing and Analytics specialization affords students who are either Marketing or Advertising & Marketing Communications majors the opportunity to gain additional knowledge and skills in the expanding digital marketing and research analytics industry.
 Students can pursue careers in digital media planning, digital analytics, database management, research management, search engine marketing and content marketing.

 Upon completion of the Digital Marketing and Analytics specialization (offered at the Providence campus), students are expected to:

 - Develop online optimization strategies for paid and organic search marketing using analytics and digital platforms.

-The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogger or content manager.
+The Creative Advertising specialization is suitable for students who are interested in careers in art direction and copywriting, branded content production, digital display, brand design and development, blogging and content management.

 Upon completion of the Creative Advertising specialization (offered at the Providence campus), students are expected to:

 - Write, design and produce creative advertising and branded content in both digital and traditional media.